zip520123/StackOverflowUsers/README.md

 - **No 3rd Party Libraries:** All networking, persistence, and UI are implemented using native Swift and UIKit APIs.
 - **Persistence:** Followed user IDs are stored in UserDefaults for simplicity and reliability.
 - **Async Image Loading:** Profile images are loaded asynchronously with cell reuse safety.
 - **Unit Testing:** All business logic and networking are covered by unit tests using dependency injection and mocks.
+Memory leaks are checked in tests.
+- **Reactive Programming:** UI state is bound using Combine via an adapter, keeping the ViewModel decoupled from Combine.

 ## Installation
 1. Clone the repository: